"You have power over your mind—not outside events. Realize this, and you will find strength."

 Numbness Disguised as Balance

-- False version: Not feeling because you've shut down.
+- False version: Not feeling because we've shut down

-Test: Are you at peace or checked out?
+Test: Are we at peace or checked out?

 Indifference Disguised as Non-Attachment

-- True non-attachment: Caring deeply while accepting what you cannot control.
+- True non-attachment: Caring deeply while accepting what we cannot control

-Test: Does your equanimity deepen your engagement or decrease it?
+Test: Does our equanimity deepen our engagement or decrease it?

 Suppression Disguised as Composure

-- True composure: Letting emotions move through without controlling you.
+- True composure: Letting emotions move through without controlling us

 What True Equanimity Feels Like